MyGet/MyGetDocs/site/Docs/Reference/Package-Source-Discovery.markdown

 If the user is logged in, either controlled by basic authentication or using the `NuGet-ApiKey` HttpHeader, the server should return every feed the user has access to as well as feed specific settings such as API keys and so on.
 The PSD client can use these specifics to preconfigure the NuGet.config file on the user's machine.

-## Client / Consumer Implementation Guidelines
+## Client or Consumer Implementation Guidelines

 The client should respect the following flow of discovering feeds: